sydjango-org/sydjango-content/static-pages/speakers.md

 ### Mind your target audience

 We have engineers of all levels attending our events.
-It's usually a good ideal to assume the minimal knowledge on the topic from the audience.
+It's usually a good ideal to assume the minimal knowledge from the audience.
 It doesn't matter how advanced your topic is please try to make it accessible to everyone.

 ### Keep it simple

-Please skip unnecessary details.
+Skip unnecessary details.
 The simpler your material is the easier it is to follow and comprehend.

 ### Be concise

 Use simple language.
 Avoid jargon unless it's an essential part of your talk.

-### Work on connecting parts of your talks
+### Be coherent

-It's always easier to follow the material when its logical parts are well connected.
+It's always easier to follow material when its logical parts are well connected.
 Ideally, try to make your presentation sound like a story.

 ### Use visuals